SAMI-Medical-Physics/glowgreen/README.md

 ## Documentation

 Documentation including API reference can be generated using sphinx.
+If the docs/source/ directory does not exist, see howto_documentation.md to generate the documentation from scratch.
+Otherwise, do the following:

+Check the Projection information is up-to-date in docs/source/conf.py (e.g. version).

 Install sphinx: